Skip to content

 A Note on Planks and Fat Loss

-Let's clear up a common misconception: planks strengthen your core, but they don't burn belly fat directly.
-No exercise "spot reduces" fat from specific areas.
-You could plank every day for a year and still have belly fat if you're eating more calories than you burn.
+Let’s clear up a common misconception: planks can strengthen your core, but they don’t burn belly fat directly.
+No exercise “spot reduces” fat from a specific area.
+You could plank every day for a year and still carry belly fat if your overall calorie intake stays higher than what you burn.

-If fat loss is your goal, the real work happens in the kitchen.
-Pairing consistent training with a modest calorie deficit is what actually moves the needle.
-Our Weight Loss Meal Plan takes the guesswork out of eating for fat loss while keeping you fueled for training.
+If fat loss is your goal, the biggest driver is still nutrition.
+Consistent training plus a modest calorie deficit is what moves the needle.
+Our Weight Loss Meal Plan takes the guesswork out of eating for fat loss—portion-controlled, high-protein meals that keep you fueled for training.

 How long should I hold a plank?

-30-45 seconds with perfect form is plenty.
+30–45 seconds with perfect form is plenty.
 Once you can hold that comfortably, progress to harder variations rather than chasing longer times.
-Quality trumps duration every time.
+Quality beats duration.

 Do planks burn belly fat?

-No exercise spot-reduces fat.
-Planks strengthen your core, but belly fat loss comes from a calorie deficit through diet and consistent overall training.
+Not directly.
+Planks build core strength, but belly fat loss comes from a calorie deficit plus consistent overall training.

 Are planks better than sit-ups?

-They work differently.
-Planks build bracing strength without repeated spinal flexion, making them safer for most backs.
-For general fitness and injury prevention, planks are usually the better choice.
+They train your core differently.
+Planks build bracing strength without repeated spinal flexion, which many people find more back-friendly.
+For general fitness and injury prevention, planks are often a better staple.

 How often should I do planks?

-2-4 times per week is sufficient.
-Include them in warm-ups or finishers, or superset them with other exercises.
+2–4 times per week is sufficient.
+Add them to warm-ups, finishers, or superset them with other exercises.

 Can beginners do planks?

 Yes.
-Start with incline planks (forearms on a bench) or bear planks (knees hovering off floor).
-Focus on 10-20 second holds with good form before moving to the floor.
+Start with incline planks (forearms on a bench) or bear planks (knees hovering).
+Begin with 10–20 second holds and build from there.

 « Back to Blog